 From its beginnings as a two-year women's normal school to its current role as a regional university, Valdosta State University has taken an active part in the preparation of teachers for Georgia's schools.
-As the role of the teacher has changed over these years, so have the educational programs offered by the College of Education.
-Today's programs focus on developing professionals for schools by incorporating standards from the appropriate accrediting bodies.
-These standards describe what beginning teachers should know and be able to do upon completion of their studies.
+As the role of the teacher has changed over these years, so have the educational programs offered by the James L. and Dorothy H. Dewar College of Education.
+Today's programs focus on teachers' use of evidence-based practices, aligned with standards from accrediting bodies, and assessment of the use of those practices on learners' achievement.
+Standards describe what beginning teachers should know and be able to do upon completion of their studies.
 Most programs in the College of Education require extensive field experiences, in which pre-service teachers apply the content, methods, and skills learned in college course work and receive feedback from mentor teachers and college supervisors.
 Prior to graduation, all students must demonstrate competencies necessary for beginning teachers in their chosen field of study.